japa/japa.dev/content/runner/test-context.md

+---
+title: Test Context
+description: Test Context in Japa is used to share/pass data to the test.
+Context can be extended to add custom properties as well.
+ogImage: test-context.jpeg
+---

 # Test Context

 An instance of [Test Context class](https://github.com/japa/runner/blob/develop/src/Core/index.ts#L12) is shared every Japa test.
-You can access it as the first argument within the test callback.
+Therefore, you can access it as the first argument within the test callback.

 :::languageSwitcher
 ```ts